Estimated Reading Time: 4 Minutes

 IASME gold standard or ISO27001 are examples of standards which have precise controls which organisations must adhere to if they wish to be certified.
-Independent auditors are used to verify that the required controls are in place, so that the organisation can remain certified by the standard.
+Independent auditors are employed to verify that the required controls are in place so that the organisation can remain certified by the standard.

 While there aren’t many drawbacks for adopting a standard, they can be costly to implement and upkeep.
 Regular reviews are required to keep the standard live, so resources are required – adding additional costs.

 We have a great deal of experience with compliance across several different verticals, which allows us to work with customers in highly regulated industries, such as healthcare and financial services.
 Over the years we have discovered which frameworks are easier for the majority of people to understand, apply and follow.